Heritage is Important in Skin of Color Dermatology and Cosmetic Treatment

 Bimatoprost for Repigmentation

 Bimatoprost is a newer treatment used for repigmentation and showing promise for patients who have skin of color who suffer from vitiligo lesions.
-These splotches of discoloration have a profound psychological affect on people who have vitiligo lesions.
+These splotches of discoloration have a profound psychological effect on people who have vitiligo lesions.
 A study, which appeared in the African Journal of Psychiatry in 2009, found that Vitiligo lesions have a ranged effect on people who suffer from them.
 The range extended from mild embarrassment to significant loss of self-confidence and included deep social anxiety.

 Tests and Results

-After generations of suffering, this potential new treatment is being accepted as a potentially life changing treatment.
+After generations of suffering, this potential new treatment is being accepted as a potential life changing treatment.
 Those patients who respond well to treatment may see a full repigmentation.
 In a study by Dr. Tarun Narang showed that out of a test population of ten people, 3 showed 100 percent repigmentation after four months of treatment.
 Three additional patients showed repigmentation between 75-99 percent.
 One patient showed improvement in the range of 50-75 percent.
 What Dr. Tarun Narang’s study shows is that results vary from one individual to the next, but that seven out of ten people show improvement with treatment.

 P. Alexander Ataii M.D. understands how important heritage is when treating skin of color patients.
 He is recognized as a Vitals Top 10 Doctor in California.
 There is a whole range of treatments from chemical peels, photo rejuvenation and laser treatments that can help people with skin of color show off beautiful skin.
 The trick is to find a doctor who understands you and your unique skin.